 Typical items for publication in SAMUS include articles, interviews, and reports on South African and other musics; reviews of books, scores, software and multimedia products, and recordings; conference reports; news relating to the South African Society for Research in Music (SASRIM) and other news.
 For further information about editorial content and policy, contact: firstname.lastname@example.org.

 To be a leading music journal for the publication of high quality research on music in South Africa.

-To promote and foster research on music in South Africa; to encourage South African music researchers by publishing articles on a variety of topics; to promote the transformation of musicology and ethnomusicology in South Africa by actively encouraging black South African researchers to participate in the activities of the journal; to maintain a high standard of scholarship and of presentation in all that is published in the journal; to publish volumes regularly and predictably.
+To promote and foster research on music in South Africa; to encourage South African music researchers by publishing articles on a variety of topics; to promote the transformation of music studies in South Africa by actively encouraging historically disadvantaged South African researchers who are currently underrepresented in academia to participate in the activities of the journal; to maintain a high standard of scholarship and of presentation in all that is published in the journal; to publish volumes regularly and predictably.

 - To give priority to the publication of research on South African music by encouraging researchers to submit more articles related to this topic.
 One means to this end is to publish special issues from time to time on themes related to South African music.

 - To continue to represent the wider field of research interests in the country, especially those in the rest of Africa, by publishing a range of articles reflecting these interests.